GufliMC/Brickstom/.github/README.md

 ## Install

-A new release will be generated daily at 00:00 UTC with the latest changes from Minestom.
+A new release will be generated daily at 00:00 UTC with the latest changes from [Minestom](https://github.com/Minestom/Minestom) upstream.

 Get the latest jar file from the [releases](https://github.com/GufliMC/Brickstom/releases) and execute it with: